 - Big data security: Large reservoirs of unstructured data are valuable for analysis but must be protected from attackers using this data in reconnaissance.

 - Mobile security: Mobile apps connect to APIs and process user data.
 These endpoints must be protected, including devices storing the data and the communication between the mobile app and the API.

 - Web browser security: Users accessing the internet brings more risk to the organisation.
 Employing the appropriate browser configurations and content filters will protect the local device and organisation from web-based attacks.

 - Email security: Filtering out emails with malicious links or attachments is essential to impede phishing attacks.
 Administrators can quarantine emails to avoid false positives and review messages before sending flagged communication to the user’s inbox.

 Data Security Trends

 On a macro level, many trends influence data security's role at both the SMB and enterprise level.
 From remote and hybrid work to cloud-based storage, the dynamics of today's digital economy lend themselves to many new trends impacting data security.

 - Artificial intelligence and machine learning: AI and ML are being used to improve cybersecurity by identifying and preventing threats in real-time, automating security processes, and enhancing data analysis to identify risks and vulnerabilities.

-- Ransomware attacks: The rise of ransomware attacks has prompted businesses to prioritize backup and disaster recovery planning, implement robust access controls and authentication methods, and train employees to recognize and prevent threats.
+- Ransomware attacks: The rise of ransomware attacks has prompted businesses to prioritise backup and disaster recovery planning, implement robust access controls and authentication methods, and train employees to recognise and prevent threats.